JhouLab/Pi5WebcamRecorder/README.md

     sudo apt install python3-rpi-lgpio

 After that, everything should run.
 If so, CONGRATULATIONS.
-If not, please email tjhou@som.umaryland.edu for help.
+If not, please email jhoulab1@gmail.com for help.